sgkit-dev/sgkit/docs/getting_started.rst

     # Jit-compiled functions are often simpler with a single array input, since
     # conditional logic based on sentinel values is easier to program with this API
-    numba.njit(alt_allele_count)(dsm.call_genotype.values)
+    numba.njit(alt_allele_count)(ds.call_genotype.values)

-This is not necessarily a level of detail most users should need to worry about.
-Missing data is handled explicitly in sgkit functions and where this isn't possible, limitations related to it are documented along with potential workarounds.
+Again, this is not necessarily a level of detail most users should need to worry about.
+It is important to understand though when constructing more complex workflows that take full advantage of the many tools in the `PyData <https://pydata.org/>`_ ecosystem.

 Chaining operations
 ~~~~~~~~~~~~~~~~~~~

+`Method chaining <https://tomaugspurger.github.io/method-chaining.html>`_ is a common practice with Python
+data tools that improves code readability and reduces the probability of introducing accidental namespace collisions.
+Sgkit functions are compatible with this idiom by default and this example shows to use it in conjunction with
-This example shows to chain multiple sgkit, xarray, and pandas operations into a single pipeline:
+Xarray and Xandas operations in a single pipeline:

 .. ipython:: python

+    import sgkit as sg
+    ds = sg.simulate_genotype_call_dataset(n_variant=100, n_sample=50, missing_pct=.1)

     # Use `pipe` to apply a single sgkit function to a dataset
     ds_qc = ds.pipe(sg.variant_stats).drop_dims('samples')